SpaceX rocket finally lifts off after two aborted launch attempts

 The necessary level of precision is astounding.
 Consider that in the past, when engineers have landed space faring objects, such as a Mars rover, they've aimed for a spot somewhere within a 120-mile stretch of land.
 SpaceX's rockets hit targets smaller than football fields.

 The company did not attempt its signature move on Wednesday.
-The satellite on board was extremely heavy, so the Falcon 9 will have to go full throttle to generate enough upward thrust.
-That meant there won't be enough fuel left to guide the Falcon home.
+The satellite on board was extremely heavy, so the Falcon 9 had to go full throttle to generate enough upward thrust.
+That meant there wasn't enough fuel left to guide the Falcon home.